 Many highly regarded high schools across the country are choosing to implement the IB Diploma Programme instead of offering Advanced Placement classes.
 It is interesting to note that IB students may sit for any AP exam, but the reverse is not true.
 The IB Diploma Programme is a proven predictor of success in university.
 Over 1,500 universities worldwide recognize the IB Diploma Programme by giving college credit for DP coursework as well as preferential admission, and more are doing so each year.

-The IB Careers Programme (IBCP) is an alternative IB Certificate which prepares students for both college and careers.
+The IB Careers Programme (IBCP) is an IB Diploma which prepares students for both college and careers.
 In February 2011, President Obama and then Secretary of Education Arne Duncan highlighted a report released by the Harvard Graduate School of Education called “Pathways to Prosperity.”
 The report notes that about two-thirds of the 47 million American jobs expected to be created in the next six years will require some sort of education beyond high school, and a smaller proportion will require a four-year college degree.
 About 14 million of these new jobs will require a post-secondary certificate or Associate’s degree.

 For CP students, DP courses provide the theoretical underpinning and academic rigour of the programme; the career-related study further supports the programme’s academic strength and provides practical, real-world approaches to learning; and the CP core helps them to develop skills and competencies required for lifelong learning.